opendata-swiss/wp-app-showcase/README.md

 # wp-app-showcase

-WordPress plugin to create an App showcase of OpenData-Projects
+WordPress plugin to create an app showcase of OpenData-projects

+## Installation

+Just activate the plugin in the WordPress plugin administration.

+If you have the wp-ckan-backend plugin activated in your instance you will automatically get an autocomplete feature to select related datasets while creating/editing apps.

 ## Development